 For your convenience, write down the following information.
 If you call our Consumer Hotline, these are the first questions you will be asked.

-Smoke Alarm Model Number (located on back of alarm): Date Code (located on back of alarm): The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code.
-Date of Purchase: Where Purchased:
+Smoke Alarm Model Number (located on back of alarm):

+Date Code (located on back of alarm).
+The National Fire Protection Association and the manufacturer recommend replacing this alarm ten years from the date code:

+Date of Purchase:

+Where Purchased:

-This alarm detects products of combustion using the ionization technique.
-It contains 0.9 microcurie of Americium 241, a radioactive material (see section 9).
+This product is designed to detect products of combustion using the ionization technique.
+It contains 0.9 microcurie of Americium 241, a radioactive material.
 Distributed under U.S. NRC License No. 32-23858-01E.
 Manufactured in compliance with U.S. NRC safety criteria in 10 CFR 32.27.
 The purchaser is exempt from any regulatory requirements.
-Do not try to repair the smoke alarm yourself.
-Refer to the instructions in section 12 for service.